noyaossi/SnapChef/Readme.md

-# Modern React Starter Kit
+# SnapChef - Snap a Photo, Find a Recipe

 ## Overview

-A streamlined, modern React starter template built with Vite, TypeScript, and Tailwind CSS.
-This template provides a robust foundation for building scalable React applications with the latest best practices and tools.
+SnapChef is an innovative React application that uses AI to analyze photos of food ingredients and suggest personalized recipes.
+Simply take a photo of the ingredients you have on hand, and SnapChef will provide you with delicious recipe options tailored to your dietary preferences and available ingredients.

 ## Features

+- 📸 **Ingredient Recognition** - AI-powered identification of food ingredients from photos
+- 🍳 **Personalized Recipes** - Recipe suggestions based on your ingredients and preferences
+- 🥗 **Dietary Customization** - Filter recipes by dietary restrictions and allergies
+- 📱 **Mobile-Friendly Design** - Optimized for use on mobile devices for on-the-go recipe finding
+- 🔍 **Smart Search** - Find recipes even with partial ingredients
+- 📊 **Ingredient Substitution** - Suggestions for ingredient alternatives

+## Technology Stack

-- ⚡️ **Vite** - Lightning fast build tool that serves your code via native ES modules
+- ⚡️ **Vite** - Lightning fast build tool that serves code via native ES modules
-- ⚛️ **React 18** - The latest version of React with improved rendering and better performance
+- ⚛️ **React 18** - Latest version of React with improved rendering and better performance
 - 🔷 **TypeScript** - Enhanced developer experience with static typing
 - 🎨 **Tailwind CSS** - Utility-first CSS framework for rapid UI development
-- 📱 **Responsive Design** - Mobile-first approach with Tailwind's responsive utilities
 - 🧭 **React Router** - Client-side routing with React Router v6
-- 📦 **Modern Build Setup** - Optimized production builds with code splitting
+- 🤖 **Image Recognition API** - AI-powered ingredient detection

 ## Getting Started